ianthehenry/basilica/README.md

 ### `POST /codes`

 - for: creating a new code, which can be used to obtain a token
-- arguments:
+- arguments: `x-www-form-urlencoded`
     - `email`: the email address of the user for which you would like to create a code
 - response: this route will always return an empty response body with a `200` status code, regardless of whether `email` corresponds to a valid email address
     - a timing attack can absolutely be used to determine if the email corresponds to a valid account or not; knock yourself out
-- note: if `email` matches a user account, this route has the side effect of emailing the user a code that can be used to redeem a token
-- **not implemented**
+- side effect: if the email address specified matches a user account, Basilica will send an email containing the newly created code.

 ### `DELETE /codes/:code`